DCC-EX/mkdocs-test/docs/reference/esp32/ioref-incorrect-voltage-fix_not_in_nav.md

 ***As such it is vital that the modifications below are made.***

-Thear are two options for correcting this issue, explained in detail below:
+There are two options for correcting this issue, explained in detail below:

 - Option A - 3V3 IOREF Override pad changes on the EX8874
 - Option B - Bend the IOREF pin + Jumper the 3v3 pin the IOREF on the EX8874